indigoxela/tinymcebackport/README.md

 It's a standalone module, unrelated to the existing, for a short while revived TinyMCE module, and also unrelated to the Wysiwyg module.

-The TinyMCE JavaScript library ships with this module, no need for extra downloads nor the libraries module.
+The TinyMCE JavaScript library *ships with this module*, no need for extra downloads nor the libraries module.

 Note that there's absolutely *no admin interface*.
 All adaptions have to be